 Fitter people have a lower resting heart rate due to their higher stroke volume.

 This is a product of the amount of blood that is pumped from the heart and the flow resistance within the vessel.

-Systolic blood pressure is the pressure on the arterial walls when the ventricle contraction phase is occurring.
+Systolic blood pressure is the pressure on the arterial walls when the ventricle contraction phase occurs.
 This is the top number.

 Diastolic blood pressure is the pressure on the arteries when the ventricles are relaxed.
-This is the low number.
+This is a low number.

 The average blood pressure is 120 / 80 mmHg.